Qiskit/RFCs/0015-estimator-interface.md

 ```

 In particular, we propose this kind of Coercion for the types:
-* `ObservablesTask`
+* `EstimatorTask`
 * `BindingsArray`
 * `ObservablesArray`

 ### TaskResults <a name="TaskResults"></a>

-The results from each `ObservablesTask` will be array valued, and each `ObservablesTask` in the same job may have a different shape.
+The results from each `EstimatorTask` will be array valued, and each `EstimatorTask` in the same job may have a different shape.
-Consider an `ObservablesTask` with shape `<20, 30>`, where the shape has come from the broadcasting rules discussed elsewhere.
+Consider an `EstimatorTask` with shape `<20, 30>`, where the shape has come from the broadcasting rules discussed elsewhere.
 This will result in a 20×30 array of real estimates.
 Moreover, we will want to return an array of standard deviations of the same shape.
 This would result in a bundle of broadcastable arrays: